Condominium Development, Financing and Conversion

 - representing a Caribbean developer in connection with a 2,000-acre master-planned resort comprised of villas and single-family homes

-- representing a Washington, D.C., developer in connection with an Interstate Land Sales Full Disclosure Act (ILSA) filing for a major mixed-use project
+- representing a Washington, D.C., developer and a New York developer in connection with Interstate Land Sales Full Disclosure Act (ILSA) filings for major mixed-use projects

 - representing the developer of a mixed-use project in Napa, Calif., that includes a residential planned development as well as a commercial condominium with a hotel and a winery